Chapter 12.05

 (g) Wetland areas under production of crops for human consumption;

-(h) Frequently flooded areas including areas delineated by the Federal Emergency Management Agency or designated under the Washington State Growth Management Act, Chapter 36.70A RCW;
+(h) Frequently flooded areas including areas delineated by the Federal Emergency Management Agency or designated under the Washington State Growth Management Act, RCW Chapter 36.70A;

 (i) Areas where nitrogen has been identified as a contaminant of concern; and

-(j) Other areas designated by the local Health Officer.
+(j) Other areas designated by the Health Officer.

-(3) The permit issuing authority may impose more stringent requirements on new development and corrective measures to protect public health upon existing developments in areas of special concern or marine recovery areas, including:
+(3) Permits issued by the Health Department may impose more stringent requirements on new development, repairs, or renewals to protect public health in areas of special concern or marine recovery areas, including:

 (a) Additional location, design, and/or performance standards for OSS;